-7 The number of plans shown in Figure 3 excludes certain small plans sponsored by companies required to submit 4010 information classified as "exempt plans" because 4010 filers are not required to report actuarial information for these plans.
+7 The number of plans shown in Figure 1 excludes certain small plans sponsored by companies required to submit 4010 information classified as "exempt plans" because 4010 filers are not required to report actuarial information for these plans.
 See section 4010.8(c) of PBGC's 4010 regulation.

 Plans that are included in reports filed under 4010 tend to be larger than average.
-For example, since 2008, the median number of participants in these plans was about 2,500.
+For example, for 2017, the median number of participants in the plans was about 2,000.
 This contrasts with the universe of PBGC-insured single-employer plans where most plans cover far fewer participants.8